Back

 • touching the clothes, bedding, or other personal items that have touched bodily fluids or sores

-Which countries have reported cases of monkeypox?
+Which countries have reported cases of mpox?

-Prior to this year’s outbreak, cases of monkeypox occurred mainly in remote parts of Central and West Africa, and infections outside this area were rare.
+Prior to this outbreak, cases of mpox occurred mainly in remote parts of Central and West Africa, and infections outside this area were rare.
 As such, people who are travelling to these areas should avoid contact with rodents (such as mice, rats and squirrels) and monkeys.
 You should avoid eating undercooked meat sourced from these animals and always wear protective clothing, including gloves, if you will be involved in the care or slaughter of these animals.
 A bite or scratch from an infected animal could result in infection.

-If you are travelling to any destination, particularly those with high cases of monkeypox, and you will be sexually active, you should be aware of the risk of the virus.
-You should avoid close contact, including sex, with anyone who is unwell and showing monkeypox symptoms such as a rash.
+If you are travelling to any destination, particularly those with high cases of mpox, and you will be sexually active, you should be aware of the risk of the virus.
+You should avoid close contact, including sex, with anyone who is unwell and showing mpox symptoms such as a rash.
 You should also always practice safe sex.
 Maintaining good hand hygiene by regularly washing hands can also help to reduce the risk of infection.

 Make sure you’re covered when you go travelling with international travel insurance from Expatriate Group.
 We’ll tailor your cover to suit your needs, with emergency and accidental medical treatment and evacuation provided as standard, plus a range of extra benefits available for added protection.
 Get a quote today.